Additional 10% off all orders placed online with code:

 Conclusion: Which Method is Best for Your Business?

 Deciding between DTG and DTF printing depends on your business needs and goals.
-DTG printing is ideal for high-quality, durable prints on flat garments, and it’s well-suited for bulk orders.
+DTG printing delivers high-quality, durable prints on flat garments and works well for bulk orders.
 On the other hand, DTF printing offers versatility and the ability to print on various substrates, making it a great choice for businesses looking to expand their product range.

 Both methods are profitable, with DTG offering a slight edge in print quality and DTF providing more flexibility.
 For businesses that want the best of both worlds, Ricoma’s printers offer both DTG and DTF functions, allowing you to switch between methods as needed.